 You will be glad to know that there are some sources for true baking soda.
 I buy Bob’s Red Mill.
 They mine it in Colorado, directly from the ground in its natural state of nahcolite (sodium bicarbonate).
 There are no chemical reactions needed or used, just pure sodium bicarbonate.
 There are a few other choices out there like Frontier Brand.

-We do all that we can to avoid chemicals, unnatural products.
+We do all that we can to avoid chemicals and unnatural products.
 It really isn’t that much more expensive and the peace of mind I get when cooking our food, or brushing our teeth is worth a couple of dollars to me.
-There are so many uses for baking soda.
-I do use the “orange box” of baking soda for cleaning.
-I buy a large box and since I wear gloves to scrub things, it doesn’t come into contact with my skin.